portto/cadence/docs/language.md

     // The contract doesn't need to redeclare the `NestedInterface` interface
     // because it is already declared in the contract interface

-    // The resource has to refer to the resource interface using the name
+    // The resource has to refer to the resrouce interface using the name
     // of the contract interface to access it
     //
     pub resource Composite: InterfaceExample.NestedInterface {